 Des Moines is a relatively large city located in the state of Iowa.
 With a population of 215,472 people and 58 constituent neighborhoods, Des Moines is the largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Des Moines is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Des Moines isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Des Moines are a mix of both white- and blue-collar jobs.
 Overall, Des Moines is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Des Moines who work in office and administrative support (16.48%), sales jobs (10.00%), and food service (7.55%).

 Also of interest is that Des Moines has more people living here who work in computers and math than 95% of the places in the US.

 The percentage of people in Des Moines who are college-educated is somewhat higher than the average US community of 21.84%: 25.09% of adults in Des Moines have at least a bachelor's degree.

 The per capita income in Des Moines in 2010 was $24,430, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $97,720 for a family of four.
 However, Des Moines contains both very wealthy and poor people as well.